phac-nml/irida/doc/administrator/galaxy/pipelines/phylogenomics/index.md

 Please install all the Galaxy tools in the table above by logging into Galaxy, navigating to **Admin > Search and browse tool sheds**, searching for the appropriate **Tool Name** and installing the appropriate **Toolshed Installable Revision**.

 The install progress can be monitored in the Galaxy log files `galaxy/*.log`.
 On completion you should see a message of `Installed` next to the tool when going to **Admin > Manage installed tool shed repositories**.

+### Possible issues

+If, after installing all the above tools and testing the pipeline in IRIDA you get the error `GalaxyResponseException{status=400, responseBody={"err_msg": {"sec_filter|select_genotype"` as described in <https://github.com/phac-nml/irida/issues/1018> then you may need to take the following steps.

+1. Find the existing version of `bcftools_view` installed in Galaxy.
+2. Uninstall the existing version of `bcftools_view`.
+3. Install the new version of `bcftools_view` as described above.
+4. Test out the SNVPhyl pipeline again.

 ## Step 2: Testing Pipeline